karx/ethopedia/_posts/2019-11-16-wendor-events.md

 ---

 ## WendorEvents
 `WendorEvents` is the name used by us internally to refer to this project.
-First tested and deployed at Megaboxing event 2019 in Gurgaon, is now due to complete its third succesfull Event at DLF Mall of India tommorow.
-Crossing over 250k Impressions and over a million in reach it has just begun.
+First tested and deployed at Megaboxing event 2019 in Gurgaon, is now due to complete its third successful Event at DLF Mall of India tomorrow.
+Crossing over 250k Impressions and over a million in reach, it has just begun.
 The use-case is pretty straight forward:

 `Online Promotions/Impressions => Offline Gratification`